Last Updated on March 6, 2022 by Rat Race Running

-It became almost a routine to plan a longer vacation time as soon as the corporate calendar is released — be it domestic and even international.
+It became almost a routine to plan a longer vacation time as soon as the corporate calendar was released, domestic and even international.

 During my stay in Manila, I always looked forward to the Christmas holiday break, which can be extended to two weeks if the holidays fall on a weekday.
 I only have to spend three paid time offs while working from home.

-However, we also have to file leaves weeks or even months in advance to ensure that it is approved before we can buy our tickets.
+However, we also have to file leaves weeks or even months in advance to ensure that it is approved before buying our tickets.

 This is also why some employees working in Metro Manila would choose to commute from as far north as Tarlac or as far south as Batangas every day and just sleep during the commute.

-Working for highly demanding jobs is detrimental not only to our physical health but also to our mental health.
+Working for highly demanding jobs is detrimental to our physical health and our mental health.
 Having a needed rest for the body and mind is crucial to battle burnout.

-Through the years, I had multiple instances when I had to call in sick because I am very overwhelmed by the demands of my job.
+Through the years, I had had multiple instances when I had to call in sick because I was very overwhelmed by the demands of my job.
 Fortunately, my teammates were very supportive and covered my shifts.

-I know many of the readers of this blog also experienced the dilemma between choosing a career path that can either be soul-sucking but pays the bills or a rewarding career but often underpaid.
+Many of the readers of this blog also experienced the dilemma between choosing a career path that can either be soul-sucking but pays the bills or a rewarding career but is often underpaid.